Hi, I’m Pam, a Certified Mid-Life Coach, I help women move through the mess of midlife + menopause with ease and to figure out what's next.

 This is for you…

 If you have noticed brain fog and confusion, an inability to think straight, that making decisions fills you with anxiety that you didn’t use to have.
-If you are feeling a loss of direction or a crisis of confidence, then hormone changes are likely in play.
+If you are feeling a loss of direction or a crisis of confidence, then hormonal changes are likely in play.

 If this is you, I know it doesn’t feel good, it is not a wanted change, you wouldn’t choose to feel this way for all the money in the world, but I promise you, this is normal and with a little help can be one of the best times of your life.
 I have been where you are, and I know this will be hard to believe but everything is ok, nothing has gone wrong.